500px/500px-iOS-api/README.markdown

 Stil a work in progress; I'm only working on this in my spare time.
 It currently supports reading from the 500px API and retrieving photos, users, favourites, followers, etc. Check out the [API Documentation](https://github.com/500px/api-documentation) for more information.

-Eventually, I'll be creating a wrapping layer so you don't have to deal with `NSURLRequest` instances at all.

 ## Requirements

 This project requires LLVM 4.0+ and Xcode 4.4+, and is compiled with ARC.